nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. The employee to be deleted must not be in charge of any employees.
     - If the employee to be deleted has employees under him, all the employees under said employee must be reassigned.

+## Feature 2: Department-Employee Relationships

+### Overview

+Our application also includes a department-employee feature that enables users to group employees within organization.
+This feature is designed to help users keep track of large clustering of employees.

+### Constraints

+1. A department can be empty, or contain single/multiple employees
+2. An employee can be assigned to multiple departments
+3. If an employee is in a department, a department will contain the employee
+4. When an employee is removed from the system, all departments containing the employees will remove the employee from the system
+5. When a department is removed from the system, all employees that were in that department will have that department property removed from them

+### Usage Instructions

+To use this function relationships, follow these steps:

+#### Creating a department

+Use the `department` command to add a department into the system.
+The department name must not already exist

+#### Adding/Removing a employee from a department

+Use the `add` or `edit` command with the department tag `d/` to include/remove an employee from a department

+### Deleting a department

+Use the `department` command to remove a department from the system.
+The department name must exist in the system

 ### Viewing help : `help`

 Shows the help window for a specific command.
 Help window shows the syntactic use of the command, as well as an example of how the command is to be used.